 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Northbrook Police have received reports of ruse entry burglaries, a crime where the perpetrator seeks to distract or draw a resident out of their home.
-Criminals may impersonate workers from gas, cable, electric, or tree companies; they are also posing as employees from the Village’s “Water Department” with the intent to gain access and burglarize your home.
+These criminals specifically target the elderly and may impersonate workers from gas, cable, electric, or tree companies; they are also posing as Village of Northbrook employees with the intent to gain access and burglarize a home.
 While the resident of the home is occupied, an accomplice enters the home to steal valuables.

-If someone at your door claims to be from the Village's Water Department or Public Works Department, please take note of the following:
+If someone at your door claims to be from the Village's Water Department, Public Works Department, or an Inspector from the Department of Development and Planning Services, please take note of the following:

 3. Public Works employees may come to the door to notify residents of something, such as water being shut off for a water main break repair or construction work that will impact their access to their driveway.
 Employees may also have to conduct an inspection for a tree removal permit and take pictures, however they will notify the resident before entering a backyard if needed.
 These instances do not require employees to come into the home.

 4. There are times when a Public Works employee has to go into a resident’s home.
 However, it is usually not without an appointment or responding to a resident call/request for service (e.g. a leaking water meter, sewer back-up, or flooding issue).
-Non-emergency requests are typically scheduled with the residents; again, you can verify the employee by calling Public Works or the Police Department.
+Non-emergency requests are typically scheduled with the residents; again, you can verify the employee by calling the Village or the Police Department.

-5. If you are suspicious and have not verified the worker, do not agree to go to your basement, backyard, or side of your house without taking precautions.
-Make sure to get your keys and lock your doors and windows behind you first.
-Do not leave workers unattended in your home.
+5. If you are suspicious and have not verified the worker, do not agree to go to your basement, backyard, or side of your house.
+Call 911 to get ahold of the Northbrook Police Department.

 When to Call the Police: